Book a luxury suite to see the Nashville Predators play today!

-The Predators have been a perennial playoff contender, making a postseason appearance in 9 out of the last 12 seasons.
+The Predators have been a perennial playoff contender, making a postseason appearance in 10 out of the last 13 seasons.
 Despite playing will enough to make the playoffs, a deep run seemed to elude the team.
-Nashville was never able to get beyond the second round of the tournament… until last year.
+Nashville was never able to get beyond the second round of the tournament… until two seasons ago.

 Following a strong showing with a record of 41-29-12, the Predators made the playoffs as the second wild card team in the Western Conference.
 Matching up against the powerhouse Chicago Blackhawks, there was a collective gulp in Tennessee.
 Never ones to back down from a challenge, the Predators brought their best game to the rink and astonishingly knocked off the Blackhawks in four games.
 This was the first time in NHL history that an eighth seeded team swept the first seeded team.
 Facing off against the St. Louis Blues, the Preds went back to work and prevailed in six games, sending Nashville to the Western Conference Finals for the first time in their history.